tayruxin/tp/docs/UserGuide.md

 **Example:**

-**Step 1:** Type `clear` in the command box and press `Enter`.
+**Step 1:** Type `clear` in the Command Box and press `Enter`.

-**Step 2:** You should see an empty list of companies.
+**Step 2:** You should see an empty list of companies immediately.

 ![img.png](images/clear-command/clear.png)

 <div markdown="block" class="alert alert-danger">
 **:exclamation: Warning:**<br>
 * Companies cannot be recovered after clearing!
-Please only use the `clear` command when you are very sure that you no longer wish to track the existing list of companies.
+Please only use the `clear` command when you are very sure that you no longer wish to track the existing list of companies!
 </div>

-### Exit LinkMeIn: `exit`
+### Exiting LinkMeIn: `exit`
 _You are done tracking for the day and wish to exit LinkMeIn.
 Simply use the `exit` command to bid farewell to LinkMeIn._

 **Format:** `exit`

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**<br>
-* Don't have to worry about losing your data, it will be saved automatically!
+* Don't worry about losing your data; it's safe with LinkMeIn, thanks to automatic saving!
 </div>

-### Help: `help`
+### Accessing Help: `help`

 _You find yourself wrecking your brains just to think of that one command that you need to use.
 Just use the `help` command to access our User Guide, and you can easily get the help you need!_

 **Format:** `help`

-Simply copy the url provided and paste it into your web browser to access LinkMeIn's User Guide!
+Simply copy the link provided and paste it into your web browser to access LinkMeIn's User Guide!

 ![img.png](images/help-command/helpcommand.png)

 [&uarr; Back to Table of Contents](#table-of-contents)

+<div style="page-break-after: always;"></div><br/>

 ## Company Management Features
-Dive into the intricacies of managing individual company entries.
-Uncover the steps to add, view, edit, delete companies, and personalize your entries by adding remarks.
-This section provides a detailed guide to enhancing your company management capabilities.

 ### Adding a Company : `add`